 RISEN Framework

-RISEN (Role, Instructions, Steps, End goal, Narrowing) is particularly suited for complex tasks:
+RISEN (Role, Instructions, Steps, End goal, Narrowing) is particularly suited to complex tasks:

 - Role: assigned expertise